Two Days in Porto with Kids, a Hub for Culture and Family Fun

 Child running towards the Se Cathedral in Porto, Portugal

-The walk from Lirvaria Lello to the Sé Cathedral is less than a half of a mile and takes about ten minutes, depending on your kiddo’s pace up the hilly path.
+Lirvaria Lello is less than half a mile to Sé Cathedral, so depending on your kiddo’s pace up the hilly path, could take about ten minutes or so.

 As we coaxed our preschooler to keep walking up the last hill, we entered a giant square with the cathedral on one side, the Bishop’s Palace on another, and an amazing view of the city all around.